SQE FAQs

 BPP also runs a number of career-focused events which will support your longer term plans.
 See here for BPP’s latest events.

 We would recommend treating your research like an additional module at university, perhaps spend 2-4 hours each week researching and attending events.
 There are also a lot of opportunities for you to ‘try out’ the different career paths available to you.
-Many firms have insight schemes, open days and vacation schemes which will all give you a window into the type of firms they are, and the work they do.
+Many firms and larger in-house teams have insight schemes, open days and vacation schemes which will all give you a window into the type of businesses they are, and the work they do.

 Take the opportunity of attending as many in person and online law fairs and pupillage fairs that you can.
 It’s a great way to meet and hear from a wide range of practitioners and recruiters.